By: Chase Kunk, Managing Partner, and Michael Carter, Director, Capital Edge Consulting

 Why does the Government perform CPSRs?

-As noted, FAR 44.301 provides the objective of the CPSR, to include that “The Review provides the administrative contracting officer (ACO) a basis for granting, withholding or withdrawing approval of the contractor’s purchasing system.”
-That is, the review affords the ACO with the opportunity to approve the purchasing system.
+As noted, FAR 44.301 provides the objective of the CPSR, to include that “The Review provides the Administrative Contracting Officer (ACO) a basis for granting, withholding or withdrawing approval of the contractor’s purchasing system.”
+That is, the review affords the ACO the opportunity to approve the purchasing system.
 However, there is a deeper reason “why” the Government performs these CPSRs – it is to protect itself and the American taxpayer.

 Government contracting is a high-stakes, high-risk and high-reward industry.
 All CPSR qualifying contracts are FAR-based procurement contracts.
 And we all know where the executive agencies that award these FAR-based contracts receive their budgets as well as where those appropriated funds are ultimately derived from – the U.S. taxpayer.
 As such, the CPSR is a protective measure.
 A prophylactic tool.
 An instrument, among others, to be used by the Government to protect against waste, fraud and abuse within the supply chain.
 More optimistically, it helps ensure (and assure civil servants leading these executive agencies as well as our elected federal officials) that contractors are acting responsibly and in the best interests of the Government when buying goods and services in support of the Government’s programs.